Find out why hot-desking often fails, and how you can make sure it doesn't.

-- Anti-microbial mice and keyboards - Plastic designed to kill germs.
+- Antimicrobial mice and keyboards – Made with plastic designed to kill germs.

-- Laptop packs - These include a laptop stand and external mouse and keyboard to create a portable ergonomic workstation.
+- Laptop packs – These include a laptop stand, external mouse and keyboard to create a portable ergonomic workstation.

-- Positiv Me - Adjustable, affordable ergonomic chairs ideal for hot-desking.
+- Positiv range – Adjustable, affordable ergonomic chairs ideal for hot-desking.